Anaerobic threshold, is it a magic number to determine fitness for surgery?

 This paper may appear to have stopped in full flight.
 Maybe it has, because we certainly have not learnt how to garner all that we can from CPET.
 Calls have been made to develop a more ‘robust’ test than this for perioperative use .
 I feel that what is needed is a greater ‘in-depth’ analysis of what we already have.
 CPET is not a ‘magic number’ and has basis in sound physiological principles.

 Which patients should we test?
 If you think that only those with heart disease need testing, then there is no point in testing anybody!
-You already have a diagnosis in who heart disease and you will miss the rest, as they won’t be tested.
+You already have a diagnosis in those who have heart disease and you will miss the rest, as they won’t be tested.
 Everybody over the age of 60 scheduled for major surgery needs testing.
 The AT is not a surrogate for physical fitness, as many people who regard themselves as ‘fit’ turn out on CPET to have significant but subclinical cardiac failure.

 If you wish to be more precise, look at your hospital morbidity and mortality data and see the age at which ‘problems’ seem to be occurring.